 Web searches and yellow pages are good ways to find information about private investigators, but they are not the first places you should start looking, and you should never hire a private investigator on the basis of a print or online ad alone.

-As with many services, the best way to find a private investigator is to ask for referrals from trusted sources.
-If you have a friend or family member who has hired a PI in the past, you can ask for the name of the agency and whether your acquaintance was satisfied with the service.
+As with many services, the best way to find a private investigator is referrals from trusted sources.
+If you have a friend or family member who has hired a PI in the past, you can ask for the name of the agency.
+Then make sure your acquaintance was satisfied with the service.

 However, you may not know anyone who has hired a private investigator in the past.
 If that’s the case, there are other places to obtain referrals: